joanmolinas/PTIN_VisInt/API.md

   "token": "UIREWNGFLEjuirnewfwknfin8264627HJBFJWhwbfjwbjfbwjbeIRWHBFIW88Y74HW8YF4B3899"
 }
 ```

-> You must save the token to update device info with PUT request
+> When a devices is created, a token is returned as a parameter on the response.
+You need to store this token on your device if you want to update device data because update needs a token on the header.

 **ERROR**
 ```json